Casting Art to the Net

 "Finally, be strong in the Lord and in his mighty power.
 Put on the full armor of God, so that you can take your stand against the devil’s schemes."
 Ephesians 6:10-11

 One of the Devil's schemes is to try and confuse us regarding God's three persons.
 How can three persons be one...
 It's not simple so Satan takes advantage.

 God's mentoring SPIRIT is everywhere.
-When we study the Bible, we learn that God is not seperate from His creations.
+When we study the Bible, we learn that God is not separate from His creations.
 His Spirit is inside us and we decide on our own whether to communicate with Him or not.

-The FATHER created all things and knows all things.
+The Holy FATHER created all things and knows all things.
 He is wise and powerful beyond our understanding.